 Thanks to this sealant, tubeless tires have a self-repairing ability.
 In theory, if you get a puncture, the sealant fills it and allows you to continue riding.

 Of course, this depends on how severe the puncture is.
-If you ride over a nail and take it out, the sealant won’t help you.
+If you ride over a nail and remove it, the sealant won’t help.
+In my experience, you have to invest in quality sealant that can only fill out small holes.

+The most significant advantage of tubeless tires is their high comfort and puncture resistance.
 This is because of lower tire pressure.
 This difference is around 20 PSI on road bike tires.

 How big is this difference in comfort?
-Well, not bigger than switching from 25mm to 28mm tires on a road bike.
+Well, it’s not bigger than switching from 25mm to 28mm tires on a road bike.

 PRO TIP: I have the best experience with an air compressor.
 Just make sure to remove the Presta valve core.
 You will allow more airflow, which makes seating TL tires easier.